Frequently Asked Questions

 - How will findings from information-gathering activities be shared?

 Findings and outcomes will be regularly posted in the News and Updates section of this website.
-In addition, team members invite interested individuals to join the conversation and contribute ideas throughout the process on the Join the Conversation page.

 - How can an individual contribute his/her ideas?